 Buying a house is still out of reach for many first time buyers.
 Sharing the costs with friends or family can seem like a good idea, but what do you need to know before you take the plunge?

-Sharing the cost of buying a home can certainly be a good idea if you do it properly.
-That is, there are lots of potential advantages, but there are also pitfalls to be aware of and deal with as far as possible before you buy.
+It can certainly be a good idea if you do it properly.
+There are lots of potential advantages, but there are also pitfalls to be aware of and deal with before you buy.
 Doing your homework before you go ahead is a must.

 Example 1: It is important to remember that each person will be responsible for mortgage payments.
 If one should fail to pay up then you will all be liable to cover the shortfall.